cofyc/dnscrypt-wrapper/README.md

 Time-limited secret keys and certificates can be updated at any time without requiring clients to update their configuration.

-NOTE: In production, it's better to use short-term secret key (e.g. 1 day) and use [key-rotation](#key-rotation) mechanism.
+NOTE: By default, secret key expires in 1 day (24 hours) for safety.
+You can change it by adding `--cert-file-expire-days=<your-expected-expiraiton-days>`, but it's better to use short-term secret key and use [key-rotation](#key-rotation) mechanism.

 3) Run the program with a given key, a provider name and the most recent certificate: